ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamUploader/README.md

 ## Overview

-BunnyStreamUploader is a sophisticated video upload solution built on the TUS (Tus Upload Server) protocol.
-This package ensures reliable file uploads even in challenging network conditions, with comprehensive support for pause/resume functionality and background uploads.
+BunnyStreamUploader is a sophisticated video upload solution that offers two distinct methods for integrating video uploads into your iOS applications.
+You can choose between a TUS-based implementation and a plain URLSession-based uploader.
+The TUS option ensures reliable file uploads even in challenging network conditions, with comprehensive support for pause/resume functionality, background uploads, automatic retries, and chunked upload handling.
+Alternatively, the URLSession-based uploader provides a straightforward, lightweight solution ideal for scenarios where the advanced features of TUS are not necessary.
+Both approaches include robust upload progress tracking and detailed status information, allowing you to select the best method for your specific needs.

 ### Features